jverkoey/BinaryCodable/Docs/README.md

 We'll implement decoding first because it's easier to test our code against an existing gif file.

-Aside: the biggest distinction between Swift Codable and Binary Codable is that we do not get encoding and decoding implementations for complex types for free.
-This is presently by design, though there are [opportunities for improving this in the future](https://github.com/jverkoey/BinaryCodable/issues/4).
-That being said, Binary Codable does provide automatic implementations for RawRepresentable types (namely enums with raw values).

 ```swift
 // New
 import BinaryCodable